WanluLiuLab/scAtlasVAE/docs/source/gex_transfer.rst

   query_adata = scatlasvae.read_h5ad("query_adata.h5ad")

 The :code:`adata` is a :class:`anndata.AnnData` object with raw GEX count matrix stored in adata.X.
-To transfer the GEX data, we first need to build a VAE model with previously trained model parameters weights.
+To transfer the GEX data to previously established reference, we first need to build a VAE model trained on the reference data.

 .. code-block:: python
   :linenos: